chinamike65/hugo-tuolesi/content/book3/book3en.md

 Therefore, by relying on oneself one may not really be able to be reborn in the Pure Land.

-However, when you are dying, if you can really think of your guru and miss your guru, you will definitely be reborn in the Pure Land!
+However, when you are dying, if you can really think of your guru and yearn for your guru, you will definitely be reborn in the Pure Land!

-In terms of career, it is easier to miss the guru as you wish.
-If you miss your guru often, your career will be as wishful and easy to accomplish.
+In terms of living, it is easier to think of the guru whenever you wish.
+If you think of your guru often, your life will be as wishful and easy to accomplish.

 The Tibetan version of the Huayan Sutra says:

-Always keep the teacher in mind,
+If you always keep the teacher in mind,

-everything is easy to accomplish.
+Everything will be easy to accomplish.

 The same is true for the cause of Buddhism.
 If you miss your guru often, you will easily get the blessings of the Buddhas and Tathagatas.

-Master Tsangpa Gyare once said:
+Master Tsangpa Gyarepa once said:

 As long as the mind does not leave the teacher,